 It begins with hiring the right budtenders for your business.
-It isn’t enough to just hire someone who thinks their years of “independent product research” makes them more qualified.
+It isn’t enough to just hire someone who thinks their years of ‘independent product research’ make them more qualified.
 You want individuals who share your values, and who know how to treat people.
 Personality and perspective are important.

 From there, dispensaries should train their staff to be the customers’ best buds (yup, we said it).
-That means understanding the products, people and most importantly, regulations.
+That means understanding cannabis products and cannabis consumers.
 Make sure to thoroughly train your staff in the most crucial areas, such as:

 Cross-training your employees is also beneficial.
 The more knowledge they have of your dispensary, the more helpful they can be to your customers.

 There are plenty of point-of-sale (POS) systems out there, so make sure to do your research and choose POS software that is right for your needs.